 Some pictures from Rancho Sierra Golf Course (11/15/14):

-I had to head a bit further north for the next course, but it was worth getting out of the while somewhat nearby…
+I had to head a bit further north for the next course, but it was worth getting out of the way while somewhat nearby…

 California City Par-3 Golf Course • California City, CA • 11/15/14

 I wish I had known I was going to end up playing all of the short courses around because I certainly would have visited this place when I played Tierra Del Sol a couple years ago.
-After all, these two courses are right next to each other in the remote town of California City.
+After all, these two courses are right next to each other in the very remote town of California City.

 This is the municipal course and is an 18-hole layout with all-par-3s.
 It’s mostly a “pitch and putt” with a few mid-length thrown in to mix it up a little bit.
 The greens are tiny and pretty simple, and there’s not much trouble to get into at any point.
 It’s a good beginners’ course or just a place to let loose and have some fun with your buddies.